 - Sales order inquiry

 - Shipping management

 - Document management

 - Self-service for vendor

 - Customer pricing

 Look for an ERP that paints you a financial picture at the item and customer level.
 Accounting components can include many financial planning tools.
-Your ERP should support tax regulations, currencies and automatic cost calculators applicable to your area and sphere of operations.
+Your ERP platform should support tax regulations, currencies, payments, and automatic cost calculators applicable to your area and sphere of operations.

 - Profitability analysis